FaustinaAtoti/Database-project-Faustina/README.md

 1.Run the following command to initalize the backend.

-2.npm init -y
+2.npm init -y.

-3.Run the following command to install the necessary dependancies 4.npm install express mysql2 nodemon cors dotenv ejs 5.Open .env file and add your workbench password (Save all changes) 6.Run this command node server.js
+3.Run the following command to install the necessary dependancies.

+4.npm install express mysql2 nodemon cors dotenv ejs

+5.Open .env file and add your workbench password (Save all changes).

+6.Run this command node server.js

 7.Search this on your browser http://localhost:3300/data